tybottorff/bottorffdocs/notes/literature_notes.md

  - see more sharing between myocarditis tissue TCRs and lung tumor TCRs (~10%) vs. hepatitis tissue TCRs and myocarditis tissue TCRs (~1%)
  - see more T cells in myocarditis tissue (mostly CD4<sup>+</sup>) than hepatitis tissue
  - perhaps related to hepatiits being steroid responsive, myocarditis being steroid refractory
+# Comparing anti-tumor and anti-self immunity in a patient with melanoma receiving immune checkpoint blockade
+ - irAE tissues overexpressed immunosuppression genes (*CSF1R*, *IL10RA*, *IL27/EBI3*, *FOXP3*, *KLRG1*, *SOCS1*, *TGFB1*, *IL1B*, *PTGER1/EP1*, *PTGER4/EP4*), **not sure of mechanism here besides potentially more Tregs as I've seen elsewhere higher Tregs in irAE (which I don't have a good hypothesis for really)**, may have implications for ICB resistance
+ - **TCRseq didn't find common TCR repertoires between tumor and irAE sites, arguing against shared antigen recognition between tumor and self, although they may have just not detected rare/small subset of overlapping TCRs; their figure on this was a little confusing to me as they did clustering of TCR repertoires across sites vs. just counting % shared TCRs between sites or something more intuitive**
 # Complete and early response to cemiplimab associated to severe immune toxicity in advanced cervical cancer: a case report
  - potential supplementary evidence for irAE association with ICB response
 # Complimentary mechanisms of dual checkpoint blockade expand unique T cell repertoires and activate adaptive anti-tumor immunity in triple-negative breast tumors